thaddavis/kubernetes_demystified/part1/README.md

-# Create a Kubernetes Cluster on AWS with EKS tools
+# Create a Kubernetes Cluster on AWS with aws eks cli

 ## STEPS